Tumor Microenvironment: Immunosuppressive Cells

 Tolerogenic Dendritic Cells

-Inhibition of effector T cell activation and proliferation through immune checkpoint molecules: Tolerogenic DCs express checkpoint ligands like PD-L1 that engage inhibitory receptors on T cells, leading to reduced T cell activation, proliferation, and cytokine production within the TME.
+Tolerogenic DCs express checkpoint ligands like PD-L1 that engage inhibitory receptors on T cells, leading to reduced T cell activation, proliferation, and cytokine production within the tumor microenvironment.

-Promotion of T cell anergy or functional unresponsiveness: Through multiple signals, including the presentation of antigen with low co-stimulatory molecule expression, tolerogenic DCs induce a state in T cells where they become unresponsive to tumor antigens, preventing effective immune targeting of cancer cells.
+Through multiple signals, including antigen presentation with low levels of co-stimulatory molecule expression, tolerogenic DCs induce a state of T cell unresponsiveness or tolerance to tumor antigens, thereby limiting effective immune targeting of cancer cells.

 Dendritic Cells Guide